Understanding neutrino pion production with the GiBUU model: Summary

 The relevant in-medium systematic effects of \gibuu include Oset broadening and FSI cross sections.
 Deviation from the default vacuum case---no broadening and free cross section---leads to the in-medium enhancement.
 While the default case is established in the \minerva CC0$\pi$ TKI measurement, the situation for pion production remains unsettled.

 In both the \minerva and \microboone CC$\pi^0$ data, Oset broadening reduces pion production while in-medium cross sections increase it by weakening pion reabsorption, with comparable first-order magnitudes.
 The combinations produce the minimum enhancement (effective reduction) with Oset broadening and free cross section, and the maximum enhancement without Oset broadening and with in-medium cross section.
 This mirrors the \twopibg observation: \minerva CC data seem to require minimal enhancement while \microboone (both CC and NC~\cite{bogart2024inmedium}) prefers maximal.
 The angular distributions and relation to coherent pion production remain unresolved.
+The tension might also arise from a possible energy dependence of these effects, since the underlying $W$ distributions differ significantly between the two experiments, as shown in \cref{fig:MINERvA_W_pi0} and \cref{fig:microboone_W}.

 In this paper we have tried to extract fundamental aspects of neutrino interactions from different experiments involving different targets and different neutrino energy regimes, concentrating on the pion production channel.
 The present study thus extends the work of Ref.~\cite{Mosel:2023zek} which was restricted to inclusive cross sections.
 However, the apparent inconsistencies between datasets present a challenge.
 One possible approach within the TKI framework identifies specific nuclear effects manifesting in distinct regions.
 For example, the non-dispersive region ($\dat \to 0$) exhibits universal simplicity, with contributions devoid of FSI and unaccounted-for particles.
 Consistency among different models, event topology, and datasets could first be achieved in this region as a calibration step, as shown in Figs.~\ref{fig:datcompile} and~\ref{fig:dat_merged}.
 With new analyses and data emerging---such as those from SBND~\cite{SBND:2020scp,SBND:2024vgn} and T2K~\cite{T2K:2019bbb}---such systematic approaches may provide conclusive indications for model improvement.